What breed is my cat?

 DNA testing cats

-It is now possible to have a DNA test performed by the UC Davies to determine his lineage.
+It is now possible to have a DNA test performed by UC Davies to determine his lineage.
 Unlike dog breeds, which have been around for hundreds of years, cat breeds are relatively new.
-All cat breeds descended from random bred wild cats who originated in 8 geographic regions including Western Europe, Egypt, East Mediterranean, Iran/Iraq, Arabian Sea, India, South Asia, and East Asia.
+All cat breeds descended from random-bred wild cats who originated in 8 geographic regions including Western Europe, Egypt, East Mediterranean, Iran/Iraq, Arabian Sea, India, South Asia, and East Asia.
 A DNA test can provide information on your cat’s lineage based on 29 reference breeds using 170 DNA markers.

 Purebred cats without papers

 There are times a purebred cat has no papers; this may be because they came from an unregistered breeder or they have been lost when the cat has been rehomed.
 I recently adopted two Tonkinese cats from the RSPCA.
-The owners surrendered them due to a chance in the circumstances.
+The owners surrendered them due to a change in the circumstances.
 I don’t have their papers or much history.
 They look like Tonkinese, but I cannot be 100% sure because they have no pedigree to verify that.

 The incidence of non-papered breeds in pet shops has declined a lot over the past twenty years due to early desexing and stricter rules and regulations.
 Some pet shops still sell entire cats, but they are thankfully in the minority.
 These kittens usually come from three sources; kitten mills, which produce kittens en-masse, backyard breeders or registered breeders who offload kittens to pet shops without papers.
 Cat councils prohibit their members from selling kittens to pet shops.
 Therefore, when a breeder does supply kittens to a pet shop, the breeder’s name is not provided to the new kitten buyers.
 The problem is, without papers, it is impossible to know if what you are paying a lot of money for is purebred.

 How do I describe my cat?